rwakos/tradus-api/README.md

   * [**Update Offer**][1]  Verb: PUT [/offers/id][1]

-      Updates the Offer if found with the "id" of @param id.
+      Updates the Offer, if found with the "id" of @param id.

            @param id is an int